brijeshiitg/Video_Object_Detection/README.md

  7. Output: This code first converts the given video to sequence of frame then applies detection on individual frames.
 Later detected frames are transformed to video.
- 	Therefore, it generates two intermediate directories (1) to keep converted frames and (2) to keep detected frames
+ 	Therefore, it generates two intermediate directories (1) to keep converted video frames and (2) to keep detected frames

  8. The final output will be 'detected_filename'